 >> See more life cycle worksheets for kids

 Cut open an apple and take a look inside.
-Examine the core, how many seeds are found inside?
-Is this the same for every apple.
-Find the different parts of an apple, core, seed, stem, leaf, skin and flesh.
+Examine the core and have your kids count how many seeds they find.
+Is this the same for every apple?
+While they are examining the apple, help them find the different parts of an apple: core, seed, stem, leaf, skin and flesh.

 Recommended Apple Books for Kids